santhoshRengasamy/assignment/assignment1/README.md

 - Connect to the Azure cloud with the help of the “az login” command
 - Update your public key variable in variables.tf file.
+- update external_ip in the variable.tf file with you IP.